dejonghe/aws-batch-example/README.md

 This script performs the following tasks:
 1. Builds and and uploads the lambda code
-..*The script creates a temp directory
+  * The script creates a temp directory
-..*Copies the code from [lambda trigger](./lambda/trigger/) to the temp directory ..*Uses pip to install the requirements to the temp directory ..*Zips up the contents of the temp directory to a package named ./lambda/trigger.zip ..*Removes the temp directory
+  * Copies the code from [lambda trigger](./lambda/trigger/) to the temp directory
+  * Uses pip to install the requirements to the temp directory
+  * Zips up the contents of the temp directory to a package named ./lambda/trigger.zip
+  * Removes the temp directory
-..*Uploads the zip to `s3://{yourBucket}/{release(develop)}/lambda/trigger.zip`
+  * Uploads the zip to `s3://{yourBucket}/{release(develop)}/lambda/trigger.zip`
 2. Creates and or Validates ECR Repositories
-..*The script will validate you have two ECR Repositories: ['batchpocstart','batchpocprocess'] ..*If either of the repositories are missing it will create them.
+  * The script will validate you have two ECR Repositories: ['batchpocstart','batchpocprocess']
+  * If either of the repositories are missing it will create them.
-3. Get docker login credentials for the repositories ..*The script uses `aws ecr get-login` piped to `bash`
+3. Get docker login credentials for the repositories
+  * The script uses `aws ecr get-login` piped to `bash`
 4. Docker images are built and pushed
-..*The script moves into the directory containing the Dockerfiles ..*[batchpocstart](./docker/batchpocstart/): Has a small python application that schedules jobs that depend on each other.
+  * The script moves into the directory containing the Dockerfiles
+  * [batchpocstart](./docker/batchpocstart/): Has a small python application that schedules jobs that depend on each other.
-..*[batchpocprocess](./docker/batchpocprocess/): Is just a busybox container that runs `echo "hello world"` to emulate work.
+  * [batchpocprocess](./docker/batchpocprocess/): Is just a busybox container that runs `echo "hello world"` to emulate work.
-..*Once in the given directory the script will use the docker command line tool to build the image.
+  * Once in the given directory the script will use the docker command line tool to build the image.
-..*The images are tagged to match the repository created previously. {accountId}.dkr.ecr.{region}.amazonaws.com/{repoName}:latest
+  * The images are tagged to match the repository created previously. {accountId}.dkr.ecr.{region}.amazonaws.com/{repoName}:latest
-..*Images are pushed to ECR.
+  * Images are pushed to ECR.

 The following is an example of running the script. !Note!
 You can pass -p profile, and -r release (Your aws-cli profile's default regions is used)
 ```